Pros and Cons of Weight Loss Surgery

 • Requires regular fills.

-• Port may become infected, migrate, or malfunction.
+• The Port may become infected, migrate, or malfunction.

-During duodenal switch surgery, about 80% of the stomach is removed and the digestive system is rerouted to skip parts of the small intestine and decrease absorption of calories.
-This surgery tends to work well on morbidly obese patients who suffer from type 2 diabetes and it offers both restrictive and malabsorptive techniques.
+During duodenal switch surgery, 80% of the stomach is removed and the digestive system is rerouted to decrease calorie absorption, making it effective for morbidly higher-weight patients with type 2 diabetes.
+This surgery combines both restrictive and malabsorptive techniques.

 Pros Cons